joshiraez/techTest/README.md

   * Task3 NEEDS sorting.
 This is already don.
   * But Task 1 by order id
   * And Task 2 by product id, and the customers by id
+* Putting the Money qtys in a "Money" class of sorts
+  * To have a single point of maintenance to all the Money functions/reducers/formatting
+  * Instead of changing every BigDecimal ocurrence.

 # Overview